DiamondLightSource/SynchWeb/README.md

 ## Continuous Integration
 Basic CI is included via the GitHub workflows functionality, defined by `.github/workflows/ci.yml`.
-Currently this will run whenever a branch change or pull request is pushed to `master`.
+Currently this will run whenever a branch change or pull request is pushed to `master`, `pre-release` or `release`.
 The workflow will run two parallel jobs:

 * Checkout the SynchWeb code - for the PHP build
   1. Install the correct version of PHP